quin-thifal/med-speak-ai/README.md

 ## Usage Guide

 1. **Recording**:
-   - Click the microphone icon to start speaking
+   - Click the microphone icon to start speaking.
-   - Select input language from dropdown
+   - Select input language from dropdown.

 2. **Translation**:
-   - Select target language from dropdown
+   - Select target language from dropdown.

 3. **Playback**:
-   - Click the speaker icon to hear the translation
+   - Click the speaker icon to hear the translation.